DHARPA-Project/observable-anywidget/readme.md

 1. Clone this repository
 2. Install dependencies in your python environment: `pip install marimo anywidget`
-3. Run the example: `marimo run example2.py`
+3. Run the example: `marimo run example2.py` to open the notebook in "app mode" (without code) or `marimo edit example2.py` to show tge editor with UI controls